martinmkp/python-econometrics/README.md

 Basic econometric modeling with Python

 ### simple_linear_reg.ipynb
-A Jupyter notebook on simple linear regression with Numpy and Matplotlib.
+A Jupyter notebook on simple OLS linear regression with Numpy and Matplotlib.